Fifty Three Matrix Factorizations: A systematic approach: Matrix factorizations of indefinite orthogonal/unitary matrices

-The KAK decomposition of the indefinite orthogonal, indefinite unitary and quaternionic indefinite unitary group is the \textit{hyperbolic CS decomposition} (HCSD).
-In Wigner's 1968 work \cite[Eq.16]{wigner1968generalization} the real and the complex HCSD appeared as a counterpart of the CS decomposition.\footnote{Interestingly Wigner did not noticed the CSD and the HCSD as an examples of the KAK decomposition, which was implicit in Helgason's work he cited.
-Rather he mentioned how it looked similar to the Iwasawa decomposition appeared in Helgason's work.
-See Section \ref{sec:lesson} for details.} The HCSD (Theorem \ref{thm:F18realcomplexquaternion}) was also derived as an example of the KAK decomposition in Representation theory literature, e.g., Vilenkin's work \cite{vilenkin2013representation}.
-In numerical context it was introduced (with the name ``hyperbolic CS decomposition") by Grimme, Sorensen and Van Dooren \cite[Lemma 6]{grimme1996model}, with algorithmic considerations coming thereafter by Stewart and Van Dooren \cite{stewart2005factorization}.
+The HCSD (Theorem \ref{thm:F18realcomplexquaternion}) was also derived as an example of the KAK decomposition in Representation theory literature, e.g., Vilenkin's book \cite{vilenkin2013representation}.
+In numerical linear algebra context it was introduced (with the name ``hyperbolic CS decomposition") by Grimme, Sorensen and Van Dooren \cite[Lemma 6]{grimme1996model}, with algorithmic considerations coming thereafter by Stewart and Van Dooren \cite{stewart2005factorization}.

-As we discussed in Section \ref{sec:jorthogonal}, the HCSD is the hyperbolic analogue of the CSD.
+As we mentioned in Section \ref{sec:jorthogonal}, the HCSD is the hyperbolic analogue of the CSD.
 (See Remark \ref{rem:csdhcsdcompare} for the dual relationship.)
 Let $n = p + q$ and assume $p\ge q$ as always.
 We state the HCSD (all three $\beta$'s) as follows.